Photos from when Sheffield relied on horses to pull fire engines, ambulances, brewery drays, coaches - and royalty

-Horse power: 13 fascinating photos from when Sheffield relied on horses - from kings to coal deliveries
+Horse power: 13 fascinating photos from when Sheffield relied on horses - from coal deliveries to kings

 The coronation was a reminder that at one time almost everyone in Sheffield depended on horse power - even visiting royalty.